nwaku-test-org/logos-core-poc/README.md

 # logos-core-poc

-for core
+For core & plugins:

+./run_core.sh all

+For app:

-./run_core.sh
+./run_core.sh build

-for app

 ./build_app_plugins.sh

 ./run_app.sh

+Build Core only

 note: currently sometimes it's required to copy plugins from plugins_app/build/plugins into app/build/plugins and press reload in the app